 Information about industry and occupation types for a person's current main job at the interview date is also contained in this release.
-Based on verbatim text fields collected during the interview, numeric industry and occupation codes are assigned by trained coders at the Bureau of the Census.
+Based on verbatim text fields collected during the interview, numeric industry and occupation codes are assigned by trained coders at the Census Bureau.
 The coders used 2007 Census Industry and 2010 Census Occupation Coding schemes, which were developed for the Bureau's Current Population Survey and American Community Survey.
-Users should note that coding schemes are comparable for the FY2010 through FY2017 data files.
-Earlier versions of Census coding schemes were used on files prior to FY2010.
+Users should note that coding schemes are comparable for the FY 2010 through FY 2017 data files.
+Earlier versions of Census coding schemes were used on files prior to FY 2010.

 Current main jobs were initially coded at the 4-digit level for both industry and occupation.
 Then, for confidentiality reasons, these codes were condensed into broader groups for release on the file.
 INDCAT31, INDCAT42, and INDCAT53 represent the condensed industry codes for a person's current main job at the interview date.
 OCCCAT31, OCCCAT42, and OCCCAT53 represent the condensed occupation codes for a person's current main job at the interview date.

-This release incorporates crosswalks showing how the detailed 2007 Census industry and 2010 Census occupation codes were collapsed into the condensed codes on the file, in both HTML and PDF formats.
-The schemes used in this file can be linked directly to the 2007 North American Industry Code System (NAICS) and the 2010 Standard Occupation Code scheme (SOC) by going to the Bureau of the Census website where a variety of additional crosswalks is also available.
+Crosswalks showing how the detailed 2007 Census industry and 2010 Census occupation codes were collapsed into the condensed codes on the file are available in both HTML and PDF formats on the MEPS website in the location where this data release is found.
+The schemes used in this file can be linked directly to the 2007 North American Industry Code System (NAICS) and the 2010 Standard Occupation Code scheme (SOC) by going to the U.S. Census Bureau website where a variety of additional crosswalks is also available.